Elche: Main sights

 The Mystery Play of Elx (better known as Misteri d'Elx, in Valencian) is a sacral-lyrical medieval drama, dated from the 15th century, which was declared a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2002.
-It is played every year in mid August, in the context of the local holidays dedicated to the Assumption of Virgin Mary.
-Also as a part of this celebration, on the 13th of August is the date of a celebration in Elche called Nit de l'Albà (Night of the Dawn) in which a citywide night-long show of fireworks takes place.
+It is played every year in mid-August, in the context of the local holidays dedicated to the Assumption of Virgin Mary.
+Also as a part of this celebration, on 13 August is the date of a celebration in Elche called Nit de l'Albà (Night of the Dawn) in which a citywide night-long show of fireworks takes place.

 Transport

 The Alicante–Elche Airport, the fifth-busiest in Spain is located in the municipality of Elche, around 10 km east from the city centre.

 There is a railway linking Alicante and Murcia del Carmen which runs through a single track tunnel underneath the city, with two underground stations; Elche-Parque (Elx-Parc) and Elche-Carrús (Elx-Carrús).
 These are served by line C–1 of the Cercanías Murcia/Alicante commuter rail service, along with Media Distancia trains between Valencia Nord station and Murcia.

 The Madrid–Levante high-speed rail network was extended to reach a station named Elx/Elche AV in the Matola area in 2021, branching off from the line to Alicante near Monforte del Cid.
 The AVE station contains parking space for 500 cars and 50 motorcycles.

 Urban buses (Autobuses Urbanos de Elche S.A.), operate a number of circular routes throughout the city, and since 2025, also operate services to the hamlets surrounding the city.
 These service the high speed AVE station Elche-Matola, Alicante–Elche Airport and nearly costal hamlets of El Altet, Arenales del Sol and La Marina.

-The city's bus station is serviced by a number of companies offering regional and long distance destinations.
+The city's bus station is serviced by a number of companies offering regional and long-distance destinations.
 The Elx Rodalia service, operated by Vectalia Movilidad, connects the city with nearby destinations like Alicante, Crevillente and Santa Pola.
 The transport company Alsa, offer bus services to destinations further afield like, Valencia, Barcelona and Madrid.

 The Autopista AP-7 (Autopista del Mediterráneo) which serves the east and southern coastlines of the country, serves the outskirts of the city.